Anyone can take pictures, right? Well, yes and no. Alister, our Creative Director shares his views on how to take the perfect picture – say “cheese”!

 Photography is an art

+Photography has always played a huge part in painting a picture the brand wants to portray to the world.
+From iconic advertising and websites to brochures and livery, good photography is the bedrock of any well, art-directed creative.
 Photography has always been an art.
 Back in the day of film, dark rooms and higher imagery budgets, good photographers and photography were a key factor in bringing the creatives vision alive.

 These days, everyone has a camera on their phone and, with digital photography lowering the access point for photographers, it seems to have become a luxury rather than a necessity to have a professional take your images.